MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-http-pipeline.md

 ## HTTP pipeline flow

-When you invoke a method though an SDK client object, the client object in turn generates an HTTP request to the Azure service associated with that client.
-The client then processes the service's response before returning data to your code.
+HTTPs requests are made through an HTTP **pipeline**.
+The pipeline describes the sequence of steps executed for each HTTP request-response round trip.

-An HTTP **pipeline** describes the sequence of steps executed for each HTTP request-response round trip.
 The pipeline is specifically composed of a transport along with any number of policies:

 - The **transport** sends the request to the service and receives the response.
 - Each **policy** performs a specific action within the pipeline.